·

 If your cat is still a kitten, you’re in luck of making him a true adventure cat.
 Kittens can adapt easier to new situations than adult cats.
 However, don’t worry, an adult cat can be easily trained as well, even if your furball is grumpy.

-My Poofy loved to travel and is actually getting mad at us when we leave him at home.
+My Poofy loved to travel and is getting mad at us when we leave him at home.
 Strangers are still stunned by the view of a cat walking on the leash, but I’m telling you that it’s all normal.
 My cat is basically like a dog in this sense, he even scratches the door if we don’t walk him every day.

 How to Train Your Cat to Walk on the Leash?